 Generally, there is no maximum limit on the damages recoverable from one defendant.
-Notwithstanding this, the law establishes some specific cases in which there is a maximum limit on the damages recoverable, such as damages caused by traffic accidents or electric or gas facilities, regardless of culpability.
+Notwithstanding this, the law establishes some specific cases in which there is a cap on the damages recoverable, such as damages caused by traffic accidents, electric or gas facilities, regardless of culpability.